 - In early May, calls started to go out to those who had attended finals to confirm whether or not they had made the final cast.

 - It was at this time that Inside Survivor knew for sure that the speculated “Winners vs. Jury vs. Pre-jury” theme was untrue – due to the uneven number of winners/jurors/pre-jurors confirmed to be in the cast.
-For example, Andrea, Ciera, Hali, Sarah Lacina, Malcolm, and Troyzan were confirmed, creating a clear gender imbalance for a tribe of six.
+For example, Andrea, Ciera, Hali, Sarah Lacina, Malcolm, and Troyzan were confirmed, creating a clear gender imbalance for what would have been a tribe of six.

 - The number of winners also got shortened.
 Earl was rumored to have turned the offer down due to work.
 Mike Holloway and Sophie Clarke got cut.
 There was no further word on Danni.
 JT, Natalie A, Sandra, and Tony were the only winners confirmed to be in the final cast.